HelpfulMishk03/Create_Sulfuric_Resonance/README.md

 Once lit, they can be thrown and continue burning where they land.

+Cinder Flares can also be ignited automatically on moving belts using a Deployer holding Flint and Steel.

 ### Sulfuric Acid Flask

 Sulfuric Acid Flasks are filled with **250 mB** of Sulfuric Acid and thrown to create a localized corrosive impact.